 After we receive your application, we'll assess the proposal and check whether it meets the purpose and principles of the Fisheries Act.
 It helps if you contacted us for advice in the earlier stages of developing your concept.

-If your permit is declined, we'll advise you why – you can then change your proposal and submit it for assessment to MPI again if you wish.
+If your special permit is declined, we'll advise you why.
+If it gets declined, you can change your proposal and submit it for assessment again.

-MPI will charge you for the costs of assessing and processing a special permit application.
-The hourly rate is $133.88 (including GST, or $116.42 excluding GST).
-MPI will send you an invoice after a decision is made.
+The hourly rate for assessing a special permit is $133.88 (including GST, or $116.42 excluding GST).
+We'll send you an invoice after a decision is made.
 Most applications take between 6 and 20 hours to process.

 Find out more